Charles Studd: Africa

-On his return from India, Studd met a German missionary named Karl Kumm, and he became concerned about the large parts of Africa that had never been reached with the Gospel.
-At this stage he was 50 years old and suffering from ill health stemming from typhoid.
+On his return from India, Studd met German missionary Karl Kumm, and he became concerned about the large parts of Africa that had never been reached with the Gospel.
+At this stage he was 50 years old and suffering from ill health stemming from typhoid fever.
 However, he decided to go against medical advice and work abroad again.

-In 1910 he went to the Sudan with CMS missionary, Llewellyn Gwynne and was concerned by the lack of Christian faith in central Africa; out of this concern Studd was led to set up the Heart of Africa Mission.
+In 1910 he went to the Sudan with Churhc Missionary Society missionary Llewellyn Gwynne and was concerned by the lack of Christian faith in central Africa; out of this concern Studd was led to set up the Heart of Africa Mission.
 His speaking on the subject inspired Howard Mowll (Bishop of China, and later Archbishop of Sydney), Arthur Pitts-Pitts (of the Church Missionary Society in Kenya), and Graham Brown (Anglican Bishop of Jerusalem).
 As headquarters for the venture, the Studds chose 17 Highland Road in Upper Norwood, South London.
 Like Hudson Taylor, Studd believed that funds for the work should not be directly solicited.
 Finances were often tenuous, although he enjoyed the support of Lord Radstock.

 Against medical advice, Studd first visited the Belgian Congo in 1913 in the company of Alfred Buxton, and he established four mission stations in an area then inhabited by eight tribes.
 Studd returned to England when Priscilla fell ill, but when he returned to the Congo in 1916 she had recovered sufficiently to undertake the expansion of the mission into the Worldwide Evangelisation Crusade with workers in South America, Central Asia and the Middle East as well as Africa.
 Supported by his wife's work at home, Studd built up an extensive missionary outreach based on his centre at Ibambi in Budu territory.
 Priscilla made a short visit to the Congo in 1928, which was the last time they met; she died the following year.
-Studd was joined in his work by his daughter Pauline and son-in-law Norman Grubb, and his grandson Noel Grubb, who died on his first birthday, is buried at Nala, Democratic Republic of the Congo.
+Studd was joined in his work by his daughter Pauline and son-in-law Norman Grubb, and his grandson Noel Grubb, who died on his first birthday and is buried at Nala, Democratic Republic of the Congo.
 Studd's daughter Edith married Buxton.

-On 16 July 1931, still labouring for the Lord at Ibambi at the age of seventy, Charles Studd died from untreated gallstones.
+On 16 July 1931, still labouring for the Lord at Ibambi at age 70, Charles Studd died from untreated gallstones.

 Legacy

-Studd's vision for China, India and Africa was maintained by Norman Grubb, who spent some fifteen years in China and six in India on his missionary work.
+Studd's vision for China, India and Africa was maintained by Norman Grubb, who spent some 15 years in China and six in India on his missionary work.
 He devoted the rest of his life to spreading the Gospel message in Africa, founding the Worldwide Evangelisation Crusade (now WEC International).